nadiamariduena/3d-configurator-beginner1/README.md

 <br>

-> It was all a question of **Aesthetic**, i liked more the small details than the bigger ones.
+> It was all a question of **Aesthetic**, i liked more the small details than the bigger ones...

 [<img src="./src/img/making_of_croco_pattern1.gif"/>]()